OpenDDS/OpenDDS/tools/dissector/README.md

     literal, not single quotes (') like a C character literal.
 The same applies to WChars, but that's because Wireshark does not have a dedicated wide character type.

+### Others

+  - Long Doubles are cast down to doubles.

 ## Known Limitations